 For older adults, our health concerns tend to revolve around our memory, our safety and our ability to take care of ourselves.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But the reality is that aging also brings factors that make eating and staying healthy hard to do.
 Older adults are prone to experience shifts in their weight for many reasons.
 In fact, being underweight and undernourished is often a more frequent problem than being overweight in the elderly.

 “We see patients who have experienced nutrition insufficiencies and weight loss for both medical and circumstantial reasons,” says family physician Ami Hall, DO.

 For one, there are a variety of medical conditions that tend to afflict adults later in life which can cause weight loss.
 Nutrition-related problems like protein-calorie malnutrition, osteoporosis, iron and vitamin deficiency also become more prevalent after age 60.

-Other factors — such as illnesses, medications and change in metabolism or digestion — can lead to weight loss or gain.
+Other factors such as medications or a change in metabolism or digestion can also lead to weight loss or gain.

-Here are some ways that older adults can make sure they are eating for the maximum health benefit:
+Here are some ways that older adults can make sure they’re eating for their maximum health benefit: